Jump to topic

 Conventional LASIK flattens your cornea, which can cause glare, halos, and difficulty seeing at night.
 Wavefront-optimized LASIK maintains the natural curve of your cornea, creating fewer side effects.

-How Much Does Wavefront-Optimized LASIK Cost?
+How Much Does Wavefront LASIK Cost?

 If your surgeon combines wavefront-optimized LASIK with a bladeless LASIK procedure, this can increase the cost further.
 LASIK typically ranges between $4,000 to $5,000 for both eyes.
 A conventional, non-bladeless LASIK procedure may cost less.

-Advantages and Disadvantages of Wavefront-Optimized LASIK
+Pros and Cons of Wavefront-Optimized LASIK

 - Higher-quality vision.
 Wavefront-optimized LASIK gives you sharper vision versus conventional LASIK.
 Because wavefront-optimized procedures create fewer higher-order aberrations, patients experience less night vision problems.

 - Wide range of treatment.
 Diopters (D) are the units used to measure your eyeglass prescription.
 Wavefront-optimized LASIK is approved to treat up to 12.0 D of myopia, 6.0 D of astigmatism, and 6.0 D of hyperopia.
-This range is wider than other customized LASIK treatments.
+This range is wider than other custom LASIK treatments.

 - A great alternative to other customized LASIK treatments.
 With other customized procedures, like wavefront-guided and topography-guided LASIK, obtaining reliable measurements is more complicated.
 Unreliable measurements can happen for a variety of reasons, including eyelid interference, poor eye alignment, or dry eyes.
 In these situations, the surgeon may perform wavefront-optimized LASIK instead.